w3f/polkadot-wiki/docs/learn/learn-governance.md

 :::

-Votes are still "counted" at the same time (at the end of the voting period), no matter for how long the tokens are locked.
+Votes are always "counted" at the same time (at the end of the voting period), no matter for how long the tokens are locked.

 See below an example that shows how voluntary locking works.